-Nobody wants to admit it, but every organization has its share of customer relationships that go south.
+Nobody wants to admit they've done it, but any organization that has neglected to foster and maintain customer intimacy can often cause important and established customer relationships to go south.

-We’ve spent time analyzing ours, examining them to find trends.
-In each one, there is an inflection point — some specific and discernible point in which trust was lost and became unrecoverable.
+We’ve spent time analyzing our customer relationships, examining them to find trends.
+A few haven't gone well.
+In each of those, there was an inflection point; some specific and discernible point in which trust was lost and became unrecoverable.
 This realization is one that helped us to understand something critical: What we sell is trust.
-Sure, our currency is hours and apps and designs, but what we sell is trust.
-And if we lose that trust, then we have failed to deliver on our promise.
+Sure, our currency is hours, apps, and designs, but what we sell is trust.
+If we lose that trust, then we have failed to deliver on our promise.

 Trust is hard.
 When you lose a little, it takes something like 10x more effort to regain the ground that has been lost than it would have to just not lose it in the first place.